FabriGit2004/git/README.md

 """

-1. git mv !!!old file OR  old directory !!!new file OR new directory
+1. git mv $old file OR  old directory $new file OR new directory

 (we do this to keep git informed about our changes)